pulumi/pulumi/docs/design/idl.md

 casing, optionality, etc., as described above.

-For every resource in the IDL, a subclass of the appropriate lumi LumiPack resource base class is created (from the `lumi` package).
+For every resource in the IDL, a subclass of the appropriate lumi LumiPack resource base class is created (from the `pulumi` package).
 Each such class will have a constructor that accepts an arguments object containing all of its properties and simply validates and self-assigns them, in the straightforward way.

 At the moment, custom logic for resource constructors is not supported.
 Eventually, when `cidlc` is generalized to